Actual Cash Value: How It Works for Car Insurance

 Filing an Insurance Claim

-When you file an insurance claim after a total loss, your insurance adjuster calculates your car's ACV to determine your payout.
-This car value for insurance claims becomes the maximum amount your insurer pays (minus your deductible).
-The adjuster evaluates your policy, examines the damage and decides whether to repair your vehicle or declare it a total loss.
+After a total loss, your adjuster calculates your car's ACV to set your payout.
+That figure is the ceiling, which is what your insurer pays minus your deductible.
+The adjuster reviews your policy, assesses the damage and decides whether to repair the vehicle or declare it a total loss.

-If repair costs would exceed a certain percentage of your car's ACV (usually 70-80% depending on your state), your insurer will total the vehicle and pay you the ACV instead of covering repairs.
+If repair costs exceed 70% to 80% of your car's ACV (the threshold varies by state), the insurer totals the vehicle and pays you the ACV instead.

 How Does Actual Cash Value Work?

-Insurance companies use ACV to determine your reimbursement when damage costs exceed your vehicle's value, or when it's stolen and not recovered.
+Insurers use ACV to set your reimbursement when damage exceeds your vehicle's value or when the car is stolen and not recovered.

 ACV Formula